mune07/clock/README.md

 # Calculater
-Making of calculater using HTML,CSS and JAVASCRIPT
+a simple javascript calculater is a straightforward web-based calculater built using the javascript it provides basic arthematic operations to help users perform calculations quickly and efficiently